-On-Campus students may not take more than one regular study hall period per semester, unless approved by the principal.
-However, a student taking a College Credit Plus (CCP) course that meets fewer than five days per week may have an additional study hall period during the period the CCP class is not in session.

-- 2. A senior with a first period CCP course that does not meet daily may arrive second period, with parental permission, on the days the first period CCP class does not meet. - 3.
-A student taking an online college course during the year may be expected to do their work during the regular school day in a scheduled study hall. - 4.
+- 1. On-Campus students may not take more than one regular study hall period per semester, unless approved by the principal.
+However, a student taking a College Credit Plus (CCP) course meeting fewer than five days per week may have an additional study hall period during the period the CCP class is not in session. - 2.
+A student taking an online college course during the year may be expected to do their work during the regular school day in a scheduled study hall. - 3.
 Teacher Aide and Office Aide courses receive .25 credit per semester but are not included as a "regular MCS course."